 Ever wondered why puppies and kittens need different formulas than adult dogs and cats?
-Have you been told your puppy is a particular breed and should be fed an adult maintenance formula?
+Have you been told your puppy’s breed will require an adult maintenance formula?
 Unsure when the best time is to switch your pet to an adult formula?
 If you’ve answered yes to any of the above, then please, dear reader, read on!

 This is most dramatic and evident with respect to skeletal development and bone growth.
 For example, in pet nutrition we talk about a ratio of calcium to phosphorus that a formula can provide.
 For adult dogs and cats, this ratio is quite wide, ranging from 1:1 (i.e.: one-part calcium for every part phosphorus) to 2:1 (i.e.: two parts calcium for every part phosphorus).
 However, for puppies and kittens this range is narrower.
 Even if calcium and phosphorus are present in the formula exceeding the minimum requirements, an imbalance of too much or too little calcium to phosphorus can result in unhealthy changes to sensitive growing bones.
 At best, this can slow growth, but at worst it can result in fractures and deformities.
 Minerals aren’t the only nutrients that have different requirements between the stages of growth and adult maintenance, these also exist for protein and amino acids, fatty acids, and vitamins.
 For this reason, puppy and kitten growth formulas are recommended to support healthy development, as they are formulated specifically to meet the strict nutritional requirements of rapidly growing young bodies.